 Farmers over 55 years of age are at high risk of both fatal and non-fatal injuries related to occasional wood cutting activities, such as trimming, cutting and removing of trees and tree limbs.
 From 1988 to 2017, there were 40 documented wood cutting related fatalities involving farmers 55 year or older, which represented 10.3% of all farm-related fatalities to individuals over 55 years old.
 During 2019, at least two wood cutting fatalities were documented on Indiana farms, with victim ages of 37 and 82.
+In 2020, there were no wood cutting fatalities reported, but non-fatal injuries were documented.

-Historically, 65% of wood cutting fatality victims were over 64 years old.
-All fatalities have been male with the average age of 67.4.
-The majority of fatalities were caused by cutting and trimming of trees (27 cases or 67.6%) and operating tractors during wood cutting activities with 12 cases (30%).
-The most common specific cause of injury was being crushed by a tree or tree limb with 16 cases (40%).
+Historically the most common specific cause of wood cutting injury was being crushed by a tree or tree limb.
 These types of incidents are preventable, and the role of aging should be considered as one of the most significant contributing factors.
-Prevention strategies should address: 1) the factors associated with aging, 2) the risks of tree felling, 3) the use of personal protective equipment, and 4) the hazards involved with operating tractors in wooded areas.
+Prevention strategies should address: 1) the factors associated with aging and working alone in the woods, 2) the risks of tree felling, 3) the use of personal protective equipment, and 4) the hazards involved with operating tractors in wooded areas.